lucasantoro97/cv/content/authors/admin/_index.md

 ## About Me

-Luca Santoro is a dedicated researcher at the Politecnico di Torino, within the Department of Mechanical and Aerospace Engineering.
-His expertise lies in non-destructive testing techniques and the mechanical fatigue of materials.
-He specializes in active thermography and innovative ultrasonic applications, with a recent focus on using thermography for monitoring welding processes.
-His work has led to significant industrial applications and the development of patents, contributing to advancements
+I am a dedicated researcher at the Politecnico di Torino, within the Department of Mechanical and Aerospace Engineering.
+My expertise lies in non-destructive testing techniques and the mechanical fatigue of materials.
+I specialize in active thermography and innovative ultrasonic applications, with a recent focus on using thermography for monitoring welding processes.
+My work has led to significant industrial applications and the development of patents, contributing to advancements in the field.